BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Description of analytical tools

 Here, $Z(x)_t$ is the logit output \textit{w.r.t} the ground truth label $t$.
 For correct predictions, $S(x)>0$, while for incorrect ones, $S(x) < 0$.
 The contour where $S(x)=0$ indicates an explicit decision boundary, which significantly aids our goal of visualizing the proximity of benign images to this boundary.

-As shown in Fig. \ref{decision_boundary}, with the loss for clean images serving as the central point, the decision surface show the loss variation \textit{w.r.t} the perturbation density (shown in x-axis) and the noise density along (shown in y-axis).
+As shown in the figure of decision surface, with the loss for clean images serving as the central point, the decision surface shows the loss variation \textit{w.r.t} the perturbation density (shown in x-axis) and the noise density along (shown in y-axis).
 Evidently, it requires a shorter distance to traverse the decision boundary in the adversarial direction compared to the random direction.
 This observation indicates that adversarial attacks can identify directions toward the decision boundary within the immediate vicinity of clean images.

 BlackboxBench also utilizes dbViz\cite{somepalli2022can} to visualize the decision boundaries of various DNN models.
 The authors propose plotting decision boundaries on the convex hull between data samples.
 This proposed method is simple, controllable, and capable of capturing significant portions of the decision space that are close to the data manifold.
 The following are some key mathematical concepts and formulas: \begin{enumerate} \item \emph{Plotting Decision Boundaries}: To plot decision boundaries, dbViz first defines a plane spanned by three randomly chosen image samples \( x_1, x_2, x_3 \) and then constructs two vectors \( \tilde{v}_1 = x_2 - x_1 \) and \( \tilde{v}_2 = x_3 - x_1 \), which defines a plane.
 The decision boundaries are then plotted on this plane.